nalinishah/TipCalculator/README.md

 - A strong reference cycle for closure will occur if and only if:
     1 -  Class instance has a strong reference to closure.
     2 -  Closure has a strong reference to class instance.
 E.g. The closure’s body accesses a property of the instance, such  as  self.someProperty or the closure calls a method on the instance, such as self.someMethod()
-- By replacing a strong  reference with a weak or unowned reference, we break the strong reference cycle and at the same time, we preserve the relationships between the objects.
-Define a capture in a closure as an unowned or weak reference when the closure and the instance it captures will always refer to each other and will always be deallocated at the same time.
+- Define a capture in a closure as an unowned or weak reference, then the closure and the instance it captures will always refer to each other and will always be deallocated at the same time.
+By replacing a strong  reference with a weak or unowned reference, we break the strong reference cycle and at the same time, we preserve the relationships between the objects.

 ## License